Statsomat/EDAR/README.md

 # EDAR

-A Shiny app for automated Exploratory Data Analysis with R. Follow the Instructions on the webpage of the app https://statsomat.shinyapps.io/Descriptive_statistics/ to generate a PDF report.
-Optionally, the code to reproduce numerical and graphical results is included in the generated PDF report.
+A Shiny app for automated Exploratory Data Analysis with R.

+Check it out directly here: https://statsomat.shinyapps.io/Descriptive_statistics/.
+Follow the instructions to generate a PDF report containing numerical outputs, garphics and code.

+Check also the Statsomat portal https://Statsomat.com for more apps.